dexbytes/flutter-bottom-menu/README.md

 # Bottom menu
-# Bottom menu Module

-“Bottom menu Module” is an open-source module built using Flutter, a powerful dart base library for building cross-platform mobile apps for Android and iOS platforms.
+“Bottom menu” is an open-source module built using Flutter, a powerful dart base library for building cross-platform mobile apps for Android and iOS platforms.

 It allows to add the following options to access your app: